infracost/docs/docs/faq.md

 ## How does Infracost get cloud prices?

 Infracost gets prices from the [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
-We offer a free hosted Cloud Pricing API and continually update it with the latest cloud vendor prices.
+We offer a free Cloud Pricing API and continually update it with the latest cloud vendor prices.

 ## What data is sent to the hosted Cloud Pricing API?